NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Storm's Lash.md

-Wind and lightning have always been close friends to you.
+Wind and lightning have always been friends to you.
 You can cast the [[Spells/Electric Arc|Electric Arc]] cantrip as a primal innate spell at will.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*